 - 4.1 The introduction of the Local Business Rates Retention System in 2013/14, together with the Government's programme of fiscal consolidation since 2010, have combined to both reduce the level of funding available to the Council, and to shift the balance of funding significantly away from central to local sources. - 4.2 The Spending Review 2021, which covered 2022/23 to 2024/25 was broadly positive for local government, with funding better than expected.
 Increased funding was largely front loaded with growth in grant funding in 2022/23 and no further general increases in the following two years.
 There were various smaller allocations within the core funding announcement, including £200m for the "cross-government Supporting Families programme", £37.8m for cyber security and £34.5m for "strengthen local delivery and transparency". - 4.3 On 5 December 2023 DLUHC published a Local Government Finance Policy Statement 2024/25.
 This set out the government's intention for the local Government Finance Settlement for 2024/25.
 This builds on the policy statement released the same time last year, with no significant change to funding proposals.
 It is noted in the policy statement that in recognition of pressures across the sector, all authorities will see at least 3% increase in their Core Spending Powers before any decision on organisation efficiencies, use of reserves, and council tax levels, through the Funding Guarantee.
-There will also be another year of New Homes Bonus. - 4.4 The provisional settlement was released on 18 December and for East Suffolk Council provided no additional funding above what was original budgeted, the only exception being another year of New Homes Bonus (NHB).
+There will also be another year of New Homes Bonus. - 4.4 The Policy Statement also confirmed the Council Tax referendum principles which is unchanged from last year.

+- 4.5 The provisional settlement was released on 18 December.
 The government has launched a consultation on the provisional settlement which will run until 15 January.
 Responses will be considered before the release of the final settlement so there is the potential for changes to be made in the final settlement.
-The increase in the Council's core spending power as per the Provisional Settlement for 2024/25 is 4.8% (4.9% 2023/24).

-4.5 Core Funding Streams - this includes the Revenue Support Grant and the Rural Services Delivery Grant.
+Due to the timing of the release of the provisional settlement and the publication of this report, the MTFS figures for settlement grants, will be updated in readiness for the Scrutiny Committee meeting on 18 January 2024.
+The New Homes Bonus has however been captured. - 4.6 Core Funding Streams this includes the Revenue Support Grant and the Rural Services Delivery Grant.